jeffstang/biof501-pipeline_proteomics/README.md

 </details>
 <br>

-`bin` is a directory that contains all Rscripts which the processes use:
+`bin/`: is a directory that contains all Rscripts named corresponding to the process used:
 - `tximport.R`
 - `limma_voom.R`
 - `plot_enhancedVolcano.R`